NDevTK/chromiumwiki/process_model.md

 * **Process Isolation:**  Weaknesses in the process isolation mechanisms, allowing processes to access data or functionality they shouldn't.
 The process isolation mechanisms should be reviewed to ensure that processes are effectively isolated from each other and from sensitive system resources.
 Consider using sandboxing techniques and other process isolation mechanisms.

 * **Renderer Process Security:**  Potential vulnerabilities within the renderer process, which could be exploited to compromise the entire browser.
 The renderer process should be carefully reviewed for potential vulnerabilities, such as cross-site scripting (XSS), cross-site request forgery (CSRF), and other attacks that could be used to compromise the browser.
 Consider implementing robust input validation and sanitization techniques.
+The `content/browser/renderer_host/render_process_host_impl.cc` file manages renderer processes.
+The `Init` function initializes the renderer process, including launching the process, creating message filters, and binding Mojo interfaces.
+The `ProcessDied` function handles renderer process crashes or termination.
+The `OnMessageReceived` function handles incoming IPC messages.
+The `Send` function sends IPC messages.
+The `GetProcess` function returns the renderer process handle.
+The `IsReady` function checks if the renderer process is ready.
+The `Shutdown` function shuts down the renderer process.
+The `FastShutdownIfPossible` function attempts a fast shutdown if possible.
+The `Cleanup` function cleans up resources.
+The `UpdateProcessPriority` function updates the renderer process priority.
+The `AddObserver` and `RemoveObserver` functions manage observers.
+The `GetProcessHostForSiteInstance` function gets a suitable process host for a given SiteInstance.
+Security vulnerabilities could exist in various aspects: IPC handling, process launch, process termination, process priority, process reuse, and resource management.

 * **Plugin Process Security:**  Potential vulnerabilities within plugin processes, which could be exploited to compromise the entire browser.
 Plugin processes should be thoroughly reviewed for potential vulnerabilities, considering the risks associated with running untrusted code.
 Consider using sandboxing techniques and other security measures to isolate plugin processes.